Configuration Validation with Large Language Models: Related Work

-\para{Large Language Models for Software Engineering.} \llms have become an exciting utility in the past few years, achieving impressive performance across various tasks such as text classification, text summarization, and logical reasoning~\cite{wei:arvix:22,kojima:nips:22,devlin:arxiv:18,brown:arxiv:20,touvron:arxiv:23}.
-Recently, they are being actively adopted to the software engineering domain, where they have demonstrated abilities in generating, summarizing, and translating code~\cite{chen:arxiv:21,li:22,lyer:arxiv:18, ahmed:ase:22,lu:arxiv:21,roziere:nips:20,roziere:arxiv:21}, failure diagnosis~\cite{chen:arxiv:23,ahmed:icse:23}, fault localization and program repair~\cite{mirsky:ss:21,fan:icse:23,xia:icse:23,xia2023universal}.
-Large pre-trained models of coding data (\llms for code) are also increasingly prominent~\cite{feng:arxiv:20,chen:arxiv:21,nijkamp:arxiv:20,fried:arxiv:23,xu:arxiv:22,nedelkoski2019anomaly}, and have been used for the aforementioned code-specific tasks.
-We take the first step to comprehensively evaluate \llms for configuration validation.
-Our proposed framework for adopting \llms as configuration validators, \ourframework, is general to different \llms.
+\para{LLMs for software engineering.} \llms are actively applied to software engineering tasks, where they have demonstrated effectiveness in generating, summarizing, and translating code~\cite{chen:arxiv:21,li:22,lyer:arxiv:18, ahmed:ase:22,lu:arxiv:21,roziere:nips:20,roziere:arxiv:21}, failure diagnosis~\cite{chen:arxiv:23,ahmed:icse:23}, fault localization and program repair~\cite{mirsky:ss:21,fan:icse:23,xia:icse:23,xia2023universal}.
+LLMs for code are also increasingly prominent~\cite{feng:arxiv:20,chen:arxiv:21,nijkamp:arxiv:20,fried:arxiv:23,xu:arxiv:22,nedelkoski2019anomaly}, and are used for coding tasks.
+We take a first step to apply LLMs for software configuration problems, and show that LLMs have the potential to efficiently automate certain validation tasks and even bring advances over developer-written validators.
+Ciri as a framework is generic to different LLMs.